-Let's stop right here for a moment.
-Notice that setup mode asks you to configure two enable passwords.
+There's something I want you to observe here, so let's pause for a moment.
+Did you notice that setup mode asks you to configure two enable passwords?
 Passwords are covered later in this chapter, but you should understand that you really only use the enable secret password.
+The enable

-The enable password is for pre-10.3 IOS routers.
-However, you must configure the password in setup mode, and it must be different.
-It will never be used if the enable secret is configured.
+The enable secret is encrypted, and the enable password is not.

 The next password is for setting up Telnet sessions to the router.
-The reason setup mode has you configure a Telnet (VTY) password is because if a password for the VTY lines is not set, you cannot by default telnet into a router.
+The reason setup mode has you configure a Telnet (VTY) password is because you can't telnet into a router by default if a password for the VTY lines hasn't been set.

 The virtual terminal password is used to protect access to the router over a network interface.
-Enter virtual terminal password: todd

-'''

-Configure SNMP Network Management? [yes]:enter or no

-Community string [public]:enter

-Configure DECnet? [no]:enter

-Configure AppleTalk? [no]:enter

-Configure IP? [yes]:enter

-Configure IGRP routing? [yes]: n

-Configure RIP routing? [no]:enter

-Configure bridging? [no]:enter

-Configure IPX? [no]:enter

-'''
+Enter virtual terminal password: todd Configure SNMP Network Management? [yes]:[Enter] or n Community string [public]:[Enter] Configure DECnet? [no]:[Enter] Configure AppleTalk? [no]:[Enter] Configure IP? [yes]:[Enter] Configure IGRP routing? [yes]:n Configure RIP routing? [no]:[Enter] Configure bridging? [no]:[Enter] Configure IPX? [no]:[Enter]

-The preceding commands can help you configure a protocol if you are not sure which commands you need to do so.
-However, using the Command-Line Interface (CLI) instead of setup mode gives you much more flexibility.
+The preceding commands can help you configure a protocol if you're not sure which commands you need to configure, but if you use the commandline interface (CLI) instead of setup mode, you'll have a lot more flexibility.
+I'll show you the CLI soon in the next section.

-If you have an Async modem card installed in your router, you can have setup mode configure the modems for you.
+If you have an Async modem card installed in your router, you can have setup mode configure the modems for you:

 Async lines accept incoming modems calls.
 If you will have users dialing in via modems, configure these lines.

-'''

-Configure Async lines? [yes]: n
+Configure Async lines? [yes]:n

-'''

-If your router has an ISDN BRI interface, you will be prompted for the ISDN switch type to be configured.
-Here is the router output:
+If your router has an ISDN BRI interface, you'll be prompted for the ISDN switch type to be configured.
+Take a look at the router output: